thisisbliss/bliss-start/README.md

-Drupal-7-Boilerplate
+Drupal 7 Boilerplate
 ====================

-Drupal 7 core bundled with my most used modules and themes.
+Drupal 7 makefile which creates a fresh Drupal 7 installation with the modules and themes mentioned below.

 Base Themes:
 ------------